Feeding a family is hard, important work.

 I should say, that I have no real ability to gauge whether $600 is a small or large budget for a family of seven.
 Also, we exceed this often by about $100.
 It's interesting to see what other people spend, but I know that each family is unique in makeup, values, and income.
 I will never have an apples to apples comparison.
 Comparison isn't important for comparison's sake, but I think it leads to learning from others and improving your own process.

 I value my time.
-I want to make dinner or less, preferably with prep time being 20 minutes or less.
+I want to make dinner in 45 minutes or less, preferably with prep time being 20 minutes or less.

 Shopping for and making a new recipe feels ten times harder than making one I know well.
 This conflicts with my value for variety.